 Axelrod and Rove’s Masterclass on campaigns and elections

 One of my birthday gifts this year was a subscription to Masterclass which provides online classes taught by experts/celebrities.
 I was most interested in Penn & Teller on magic and Kasparov on chess.
 Both were okay, but not as systematic or detailed as I had hoped.

 I noticed that Masterclass also offers a course on campaigns and elections which is close enough to some things I study that I thought I would take a look.
 I’ve also been thinking about the political science major which I help to administer.
 It occurred to me that the major should probably provide students with more practical skills.
 Running a campaign, the heart of this course, could be one of those skills.
-I was curious whether this course provides a model for the sort of thing that we could offer.1
+That made me curious whether this course provides a model for the sort of thing that we could offer.

 Like most of the courses on Masterclass, this one is structured around a couple of dozen 10-15 minute lessons.
 Many if not most of the lessons take the viewer through the details of a campaign from doing research on one’s own candidate and one’s opponent to preparing a calendar and budget to the basics of polling and focus groups to get out the vote (GOTV) efforts.

 My bottom-line impression is that the course does a good job of laying out the basic elements of a modern campaign and some of the accumulated conventional wisdom about what leads to success and failure.
 I am less sure that the more general claims that the presenters make are necessarily true or backed up by good research in political science.
 For those reasons, I’d be hesitant to teach something like this as a course, though it could be useful background material for a more analytical class.